bat/bat/doc/manual/getting-started.md

 class MyMod : public BCModel
 {

     ...

 private:
     TH1D fDataHistogram

 };
 @endcode

-And in the source file, we initialize our `fDataHistogram` in the contructor; let's also fill it with some random data, which ROOT can do for us using a TF1:
+And in the source file, we initialize our `fDataHistogram` in the constructor; let's also fill it with some random data, which ROOT can do for us using a TF1:

 @code{.cpp}
+#include "MyMod.h"
 #include <TF1.h>

 ...